Jessecar96/SteamAuth/README.md

 SteamAuth
 =========
-Example sign in through Steam in PHP
+Sign in through Steam library for PHP.
+This is only intended for basic webpages.
+For bigger projects use this only as an example to build your own.

 Features